 International schools adhere to the educational model of their affiliated country.
 Schools will generally follow the national curriculum of this country, but many offer globally recognised qualifications such as the International Baccalaureate (IB).
 The teaching language is usually that of the school’s country of origin, but many international schools also offer bilingual programmes.

-Expat parents of children with disabilities should consider an international school in Colombia, as these institutions provide the best special-needs care and education.
+If you have a child with disabilities, you should consider an international school in Colombia, as these institutions provide the best special-needs care and education.
 The Ministry of Education implements policies and regulations for children with special education needs in Colombia.
-While the system aims to include children with disabilities within mainstream schools, there is still much room for improvement.
+The system aims to include children with disabilities within mainstream schools, but there is still much room for improvement.

 International schools will cater for most disabilities, including hearing, vision and other physical impairments, as well as mental disabilities.
-We recommend parents thoroughly research each school to ensure that their child will be accommodated, as not all international schools cater for special-needs children, or perhaps not all disabilities.
-Spaces at these schools also tend to fill up quickly, so parents should apply well in advance.
+We recommend thoroughly researching each school to ensure that your child will be accommodated, as not all international schools cater for children with special educational needs, or perhaps not all challenges.
+Spaces at these schools also tend to fill up quickly, so apply well in advance.

-Tutoring can be a valuable tool for expat children in Colombia, whether they need help learning Spanish or other speciality subjects or for assistance in preparation for entrance exams or SATs.
+Tutors in Colombia can be a valuable resource for your children, whether they need help learning Spanish or other speciality subjects or assistance preparing for entrance exams or SATs.
 A good tutor can also boost the confidence of expat kids in their new environment or with a new curriculum.

-We recommend expat parents enquire at their children's school about reputable tutors or browse for a recommended tutor on online resources such as Apprentus.
+We recommend you inquire at your child’s school about reputable tutors, or browse for a recommended tutor on online resources such as Apprentus, Preply, Varsity Tutors, or TeacherOn.

 Expat Health Insurance